 Four out of five Canadians experience at least one episode of low back pain (LBP) at some point in their life.
 Physiotherapy for patients with LBP is effective in reducing both acute and chronic pain while significantly limiting the risk of increased disability and chronic conditions.

 Eleven million Canadians over the age of 12 years old are affected by musculoskeletal (MSK) conditions annually.
 Strong evidence exists to support physiotherapy in their treatment.
-Physiotherapy contributes to improved physical function, allowing individuals to return to healthy living, including return to work and recreational activities.
+Physiotherapy contributes to improved physical function, allowing individuals to return to

 Primary Health Care

 Physiotherapists working in primary health care teams maximize mobility in response to the needs of patients across the lifespan.
 Physiotherapists help ensure continuity of care for patients and their families across the care continuum.

 Approximately 50,000 Canadians have a stroke each year; 75% of those surviving are left with some level of disability.
 Physiotherapy for stroke survivors is an integral part of the rehabilitation treatment plan.
 As members of stroke teams, physiotherapists address physical function issues and prevention of subsequent strokes, which are key determinants of quality of life (QOL).